JuliaSmoothOptimizers/AdaptiveRegularization.jl/docs/src/doityourself.md

 To make your own variant we need to implement:
 - A new data structure `<: PData{T}` for some real number type `T`.
-- A `preprocess(PData::TPData, H, g, gNorm2, α)` function called before each trust-region iteration.
+- A `preprocess!(PData::TPData, H, g, gNorm2, α)` function called before each trust-region iteration.
 - A `solve_model!(PData::TPData, H, g, gNorm2, n1, n2, δ::T)` function used to solve the algorithm subproblem.

 In the rest of this tutorial, we implement a Steihaug-Toint trust-region method using `cg_lanczos` from [`Krylov.jl`](https://github.com/JuliaSmoothOptimizers/Krylov.jl) to solve the linear subproblem with trust-region constraint.